Margaret Sanger Clinic: Description and history

 The former Margaret Sanger Clinic site is located between Manhattan's Chelsea neighborhood and Union Square, on the north side of West 16th Street between Fifth and Sixth Avenues.
 It is one of a series Greek Revival rowhouses that line much of the street's north side.
 It is a 3 1/2-story brick structure, with a two-bay facade and dormered gable roof.
 The left bay is a locally rare example of a rounded projecting bay, with two sash windows on each level that have brownstone sills and lintels.
 The main entrance is in the right bay, recessed under a brownstone surround with a projecting modillioned cornice.
 The interior of the building retains many original Greek Revival features, including fireplace surrounds, marble floors, and a winding main staircase.

 The house was built about 1846 to a design by Edward Mesier.
 Margaret Sanger opened her first birth control clinic, the Clinical Research Bureau, in 1916, in a building on Amboy Street in Brooklyn that is no longer standing.
 It was next quartered in rented rooms on West 15th Street, and purchased this building in 1930 as its first permanent home.
 Sanger and her clinic were instrumental in fundamentally altering how Americans talked about sex, venereal diseases, and contraception.
 The clinic housed in this building had the space not just to educate women on these matters, but also to provide education to medical professionals that was not widely taught in medical schools at the time.

 The building is now privately owned.
+It became a New York City designated landmark in 1976.